 Bryant – 25.3 ppg, 4.7 apg, 5.3 rpg, 1.5 spg

 Jordan – 30.1 ppg, 5.3 apg, 6.2 rpg, 2.3 spg

 Michael Jordan has the advantage against any individual player in the history of the NBA except Wilt Chamberlain.
 His scoring, assists, rebounds, steals, and field goal percentage are all higher than Kobe’s.
-Kobe has a better long range shot, but Jordan has better athleticism and inside scoring.
+Kobe has a better long range shot, but Jordan has better athleticism and interior scoring.
 With the shortened three point line, Kobe would have no hope of slowing Michael Jordan.
-Clyde Harden is the downgraded version of Drexler.
+James Harden is the downgraded version of Drexler.
 He is good in the open floor, Drexler was great.
 Neither is great at creating their own shot in the half court, and both are better as a complementary player than as the lead guy.
-Harden is a great complementary player to Durant and Westbrook in Oklahoma City.
-Drexler was the man in Portland.
-But, when he played second fiddle to Olajuwon in Houston he won a championship.
-Drexler would use his elite athleticism to outplay Harden.
+Harden was the perfect complementary player to Durant and Westbrook in Oklahoma City and a great scorer in Houston.
+But, Drexler was the man in Portland.
+And, when he played second fiddle to Olajuwon in Houston he won a championship.
+Drexler would use his elite athleticism to outplay Harden in the complimentary role.
 The 1992 shooting guards measure higher than the 2012 ones.

 Larry Bird, Scottie Pippen, Chris Mullin vs. LeBron James, Kevin Durant, Carmelo Anthony, Andre Igoudala